PetarSpassov/Quinngard/README.md

 - **Squirrel**
   - "Economics" lore will now only show up if there is a Squirrel in the game
   - Stove is now a starter building and has been removed from the reward pool.
-  - "Rumourmongering" lore can now only appear for Squirrel.
+  - "Rumor-mongering" lore can now only appear for Squirrel.
 It should appear less often (weight 25 -> 15)

 ## __Known Issues__
 - One person pressing "Choose" more than once on Team Vote objectives will not unselect the choice and will instead lock the game.